edge-js/edgejs.dev/content/docs/digging_deeper/helpers.md

 ```

 ## html.escape
 Escape HTML inside a string value.
-The double curly braces already escape the value, so use this method only when you are not using the three curly braces.
+The double curly braces already escape the value, so use this method only when you are using the triple curly braces.

 ```edge
 {{{ html.escape(post.content) }}}